janverschelde/PHCpack/src/Python/PHCpy3/doc/source/newtopes.rst

 solutions of polynomial systems.
 The module **phcpy.series** exports functions to compute power series with Newton's method.
+Power series are input to Padé approximants, which lead to more accurate path trackers, exported by the module **phcpy.curves**.

 convex hulls of lattice polytopes
 ---------------------------------